WeblateOrg/weblate/docs/workflows.rst

 Direct translation
 ------------------
-This is most usual setup for smaller teams - anybody can directly translate.
+This is most usual setup for smaller teams, anybody can directly translate.
-This is also default setup in Weblate.
+This is also the default setup in Weblate.

 * *Any user* can edit translations.
 * Suggestions are optional ways to suggest changes, when translators are not